Árpád Fremond: Early life and private career

 Fremond was born in Bačka Topola, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 Raised in the nearby village of Pačir, he earned a degree from Bačka Topola's agricultural college in 2000 as a veterinary technician.
-He later graduated from the University of Novi Sad (Subotica branch) Faculty of Teacher training in Sombor, and in 2010–11 he earned a master's degree from the same institution.
+He later graduated from the faculty of teacher training at the University of Novi Sad (Subotica branch) in Sombor, and in 2011 he earned a master's degree from the same institution.

 Politician

 Early years (2000–08)

-Fremond became a member of the VMSZ in 2000 and was a founding member of its youth wing.
-He appeared on the party's electoral lists for the Assembly of Vojvodina in the 2004 provincial election and the Bačka Topola municipal assembly in the concurrent local elections, although he did not receive a mandate to serve at either level.
+Fremond joined the VMSZ in 2000 and was a founding member of its youth wing.
+He appeared on the party's electoral list for the Vojvodina provincial assembly in the 2004 provincial election and its list for the Bačka Topola municipal assembly in the concurrent 2004 local elections, although he did not receive a mandate to serve at either level.

-He first sought election to the national assembly in the 2007 Serbian parliamentary election, receiving the fifth position on the VMSZ's list.
-The party won three seats, and he was not given a mandate.
+He received the fifth position on the VMSZ's list in the 2007 Serbian parliamentary election.
+The party won three seats, and he was not included in its assembly delegation.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Fremond's specific list position had no formal bearing on his chances of election.)

 Parliamentarian (2008–2022)

 Cvetković administration (2008–2012)

-The VMSZ led led an electoral alliance called the Hungarian Coalition in the 2008 Serbian parliamentary election.
-The coalition's list won four seats, all of which were awarded to VMSZ candidates; Fremond appeared on the list and, this time, was assigned a mandate.
-He also appeared on the Hungarian Coalition's list for Bačka Topola in the 2008 local elections.
-As in 2004, he did not take a seat at the local level.
+In the 2008 parliamentary election, Fremond received the thirty-third position on the electoral list of the Hungarian Coalition, a multi-party alliance led by the VMSZ.
+The coalition won four seats, all of which were assigned to VMSZ members, and on this occasion he was given a mandate.
+He also appeared on the Hungarian Coalition's list for Bačka Topola in the 2008 local elections; as in 2004, he did not take a seat at the local level.

-The 2008 parliamentary election results were inconclusive, but the For a European Serbia alliance eventually formed a coalition government with the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and the VMSZ provided crucial support to the administration in parliament.
-In his first term, Fremond was a member of the committees on agriculture and local self-government; a deputy member of the education committee; a deputy member of the committee on labour, veterans' affairs, and social affairs; a deputy member of the committee on development and international economic relations; and a member of the parliamentary friendship groups with Austria, Romania, and Slovenia.
+The overall results of the 2008 parliamentary election were inconclusive, but the For a European Serbia (ZES) alliance ultimately formed a coalition government with the Socialist Party of Serbia (SPS), and the VMSZ provided crucial support to the administration in the assembly.
+In his first term, Fremond was a member of the committee on agriculture and the committee on local self-government; a deputy member of the education committee, the labour committee, and the committee on development and international relations; and a member of the parliamentary friendship groups with Austria, Romania, and Slovenia.